 ~ ABU DHABI

-The stillness of the desert reminded me of the Sheikh Zayed Mosque which we visited a few hours earlier, at the wake of the golden hour, just as the call to prayer began echoing through its pearly-white walls.
-Considered the most important worship site in the Emirates, the stunning Grand Mosque boasts a magnificent combination of marble, gold and semi-precious stones gathered from around the world, put together into a fairytale-like perfection.
+The stillness of the desert reminded me of the Sheikh Zayed Mosque which we visited a few hours earlier, at the wake of the golden hour, just as the call to prayer began echoing through its perfectly white walls.
+Considered the most important worship site in the Emirates, the Grand Mosque boasts a combination of marble, gold and semi-precious stones gathered from around the world, put together into a fairytale-like perfection.
 It’s been my dream to visit and, as it turned out, the reality exceeded my expectations.

 The desert wind blew my dress and I shook off the memories of the mosque.
 We gathered our things and headed to the camp at the foot of the dune where we were joined by the rest of the bloggers.
 It was my third time spending an evening in the desert but it certainly didn’t make the sight unveiling in front of us any less magical… The path leading to the camp was marked with lanterns.
 As we approached the tents, lined with richly draped carpets and comfortable cushions scattered across the floor, we were welcomed by the sight of a dining area set up right on the desert sands, lit by the flickering lantern light.
 Large carpets spread across the ground were covered with red cushions; in the middle of each carpet, there was a low wooden table with a huge basket on top, brimming with fresh fruit.

 The rest of the evening was filled with long chats over steaming cups of Maghrebi tea and Arabic coffee, the scent of cardamon and fresh mint floating towards the starry sky.
 Of course, our feast wouldn’t be complete without the local specialty – heads of lambs served on a steaming bed of rice.
 Slightly morbid yet surprisingly tasty, we all tucked in and continued on till the evening turned into the late night.